 A hazard is defined by Safe Work Australia as “a situation or thing that has the potential to harm a person“.
 A risk is defined as “the possibility that harm (death, injury or illness) might occur when exposed to a hazard“.

 For example, boiling water in a saucepan on a kitchen cooktop is a hazard, as it has the potential to harm a person.
 The risk associated with this hazard is being burned, as this may occur if you are exposed to the hazard.
 Another common example of a hazard in the workplace is lifting heavy boxes (manual handling), the associated risks may include slips, trips or falls, or muscle sprains and strains while undertaking the manual handling (being exposed to the hazard).

 With an understanding of what hazards and risks are, we can now start to understand the hazard identification and risk management process.

 What is Risk Management?

 The overall risk management process involves identifying hazards, assessing the risks associated with the hazard, implementing controls to eliminate or lower the risks then reviewing and maintaining the controls.
 We will now investigate each step of this process further.

-4 Steps of Hazard Identification and Risk Management Process
+Four Steps of Hazard Identification and Risk Management